Kapelianovych/couchdb_dart/README.md

 ```

 ## Overview

+> CouchDB is a database that completely embraces the web.
+Store your data with JSON documents.
+Access your documents with your web browser, via HTTP.

+Every supported method: `HEAD`, `GET`, `POST`, `PUT` and `COPY` - have `Accept` header with default value as `application/json` and `POST` and `PUT` - `Content-Type` header with default value as `application/json`.
+You might override it if you need it.

 > Requests to the API are categorised by the different areas of the CouchDB system that you are accessing.